 Iron (Fe), Nickel (Ni), Cobalt (Co), Gadolinium (Gd) and some alloys like steel etc. are the most common 5 examples of ferromagnetic materials.
 If someone asks you for examples of magnetic materials, you should give examples of ferromagnetic materials.
 This type of magnetic material has a significant amount of magnetic properties.

 Origin of ferromagnetism

-Now, if the material is placed in external magnetizing field, dipoles of all domains try to orient in the direction of applied magnetic field.
+Now, if the material is placed in an external magnetizing field, dipoles of all domains try to orient in the direction of the applied magnetic field.
 At this, the resultant dipole moment becomes very high.
 Hence, its magnetic property appears which is much stronger than the diamagnetic property.
-On increasing the strength of magnetizing field, ferromagnetic material becomes more magnetized.
-But after a certain limit it reaches to the saturation level where the magnetization of ferromagnetic material will not increase even after increasing the external field.
+On increasing the strength of the magnetizing field, ferromagnetic material becomes more magnetized.
+But after a certain limit, it reaches to the saturation level where the magnetization of ferromagnetic material will not increase even after increasing the external field.

 Properties of ferromagnetic materials